How To Paint A Folding Wood Table To Look Naturally Worn

 I bought the table at my favorite junk shop.
 I would be lost if I hadn’t found this shop years ago.
 It’s hard to find furniture or vintage treasures these days.
 The junk shop in Hopkinsville, KY is about my only source for the good stuff.

-I paid $16 for the folding table along with a few other small items so I would say the table was $8-$10.
+I paid $16 for the folding table along with a few other small items, so I would say the table was $8-$10.
 Not a steal but an okay deal.

-It had a few issues like a chewed up leg support.
+It had a few issues, like a chewed-up leg support.
 I guess a dog or other critter had a go at it.

 I tightened the screws on the legs using an Allen Wrench.

 I tightened the screws on the wood leg brace using a Phillips-Head screwdriver.
-I don’t care how much tightening you do to these tables they are never completely steady.
+I don’t care how much tightening you do to these tables, they are never completely steady.

-I decided to highlight parts of the table with black paint.
-I used Beyond Paint, Licorice color and did the dry-brush technique with the black paint.
-That means I dipped the brush in the paint and wiped most of the paint off on a paper towel.
-Next I ran the brush along all of the table edges I wanted to highlight.
+Next, I ran the brush along all of the table edges I wanted to highlight.
 I also ran the brush over the rough areas of the leg brace and the legs.
 This simple technique takes just a few minutes but adds so much.

 I styled the table for the photos shoot using the black chair I spray painted a couple of weeks ago, a vintage pillowcase, vintage Licorice box, and artificial flowers from IKEA.